Last Updated | September 6, 2022

 - Quality impediments– it determines how the components perform the specific functions, such as correctness, reliability, and security

-- Logistics impediments– it includes the design impact on healthcare systems, such as autonomism in change and flexibility
+- Logistics impediments– includes the design impact on healthcare systems, such as autonomism in change and flexibility

 Healthcare Interoperability Solutions Market

 According to stats, in 2018, the global healthcare interoperability solution market was said to be $1.69 million.
 It is likely to spike up to $4.23 million by the year 2026 which means the CAGR growth will be 12.10%.
 Even more, the valuation will reach $5.29 million by 2027.
-The growth is dependent on the increasing demand to reduce the burden on healthcare, higher demand for patient safety, and policies subject to increase the patient care quality.
+The growth is dependent on the increasing demand to reduce the burden on healthcare, higher demand for patient safety, and policies subject to increasing patient care quality.

 Healthcare Standards For Interoperability